Charging payment Study 2025

 - Driving habits (mileage per year and per weekday)

-- Charging behavior (charging locations, charging frequencies, charging preferences)
+- Charging behaviour (charging locations, charging frequency, charging preferences)

-- Living situation (type of house, type of city)
+- Living situation (type of house, size of place of residence)

-- ‘Charging types’ derived from charging behaviour, living situation and driving habits (by means of a statistical cluster analysis)
+- ‘Charging types’ derived from charging behaviour, living situation and driving habits (through statistical cluster analysis)

 - Demographics (age, gender, income)

-- Preferences for ad-hoc payment options (Girocard/CC + PIN, Girocard/CC contactless, smartphone “wallet”, QR code, via cell phone bill)
+- Preferences for ad hoc payment options (debit card/credit card + PIN, contactless debit card/credit card, smartphone wallet, QR code, via mobile phone bill)

-- Comparative evaluation of the 5 main payment methods (Plug&Charge, RFID/card, charging app, Girocard/CC, smartphone wallet):
+- Comparative evaluation of the 5 most important payment methods (plug & charge, charging card/RFID, charging app, Girocard/CC, smartphone wallet)

-- Usage drivers: Advantages + most important advantage per payment method
+- Drivers of use: Advantages + most important advantage per payment method

-- Usage barriers: Disadvantages + most important disadvantage per payment method
+- Barriers to use: Disadvantages + most important disadvantage per payment method

 Target group of the survey

-The study is mainly aimed at business developers, product managers and marketing experts at charge point operators (CPOs), providers of eMSP services and car manufacturers or importers with their own eMSP offering.
+The study is aimed at business developers, product managers and marketing experts at charge point operators (CPOs), eMSP service providers, charging station operators and payment system providers.

 Dashboard for analysis

-Many exciting findings only become apparent when the results are evaluated separately according to important customer groups.
-This allows providers to target their offers to different user segments in a differentiated way.
-Thanks to the high sample size, subscribers to the study can split the results in the interactive dashboard as they wish and analyse them in detail.
+Many exciting insights only become apparent when the results are evaluated separately for important customer groups.
+This allows providers to tailor their offerings to different user segments.
+Thanks to the large sample size, subscribers to the study can split the results as they wish in the interactive dashboard and analyse them in detail.

 USCALE focus studies: User studies on electromobility